 For Vespa, the most imaginative versions were created, manufactured in some cases by Piaggio itself, but especially by mechanic enthusiasts, the Vespa-Sidecar for example, or even the '67 Vespa-Alpha that – created with Alpha-Wallis for agent Dick Smart, the star of a 007-style spy film – could not only race on the road, but also fly, sail and go underwater.
 The French army had a few Vespa models built specially to carry arms and bazookas, and others that could be parachuted together with the troops.
 Even the Italian army asked Piaggio for a parachutable scooter in 1963.

 Vespa has been copied and imitated in thousands of ways: but the unique character of the vehicle ensured an extremely long period of success for Piaggio, so much that, in November ‘53, production reached 500,000 units and in June of ‘56, the one millionth Vespa was manufactured.
-In 1960 the Vespa passed the two million mark, before hitting 4 million in 1970, and then exceeding 10 million in 1988, making Vespa – which has now produced well over 18 million vehicles – a unique phenomenon in the motorised two-wheel sector.
+In 1960 the Vespa passed the two million mark, before hitting 4 million in 1970, and then exceeding 10 million in 1988, making Vespa – which has now reached 19 million vehicles – a unique phenomenon in the motorised two-wheel sector.